 The tribes were pioneers in casino gaming in New England, arguably opening the doors to the commercial competition that has slowly followed in New York, Rhode Island and, more recently, in Massachusetts.

 The Mashantucket Pequots were first with Foxwoods in the woods of Ledyard in eastern Connecticut, quickly growing it into one of the world’s largest casinos.
 The Mohegans followed with the Mohegan Sun to the north in Uncasville on an old industrial site.
 Connecticut protected them with an exclusivity deal in return for a 25 percent share of gross slots revenue.

 They were goldmines, producing about $7 billion for the state over a quarter century.
 In 2007, their annual contribution to the state hit a high of $434 million, a number that tumbled during the Great Recession of 2008 and continued to fall in the face of competition.
 The legislature’s Office of Fiscal Analysis projects it to keep falling, possibly dropping below $200 million.

-The tribes were beneficiary of Connecticut’s lobbying of the Interior Department during the administration of George W. Bush to withdraw federal recognition from two competing tribes, the Eastern Pequots and Schaghticokes.
+The tribes were beneficiaries of Connecticut’s lobbying of the Interior Department during the administration of George W. Bush to withdraw federal recognition from two competing tribes, the Eastern Pequots and Schaghticokes.
 With federal recognition would have come the right open casinos.

 News of the reversal came in a letter faxed in October 2005 by none other than James E. Cason, the same official who joined Zinke last fall at the White House.
 Stopping the other tribes from opening casinos was worth an estimated $6 billion over the next decade to the Mohegans and Mashantucket, according to a story in Indian Country Today that quoted projections developed by the Mohegans.